Updated 11.22.24

 This inner serenity creates the condition in which negative patterns can be easily neutralized, dissolved, and eliminated from the body/body-mind and this, in turn, compels the nature-matter of the body to change accordingly.
 The embryonic in-breath draws in the same vital life the Creator first breathed into the nostrils of the Adamic body.
 This process spiritualizes the matter of the body, turning nature-matter into intelligent-matter or vital life into vital light.
 This is what Christ refers to as the regeneration of the body and soul.
 The “new wine in the new wineskin” is being prepared.

 If possible, it is important to have a quiet space, a comfortable sitting position, and a set time period for practicing conscious, focused breathing.
 Relax the body and sit up straight so the body is comfortable; this allows energy from the head to circulate downward into the body.
-The thumb and first two fingers of each hand may touch or the palms may rest together to create a circuitous path for energy to flow.
+The palms may rest together to create a circuitous path for energy to flow.

 Follow the breathing for a moment or two and continue to relax the body.
 Notice that there is a slight pause at the beginning of each inhale and exhale.
 After a few breaths, eliminate this pause so the breathing is connected, in other words, there are no pauses; let the out-breath seamlessly emerge from the in-breath and vise-versus.